-A loop policy can contain filler schedules, which can be used to fill up unbooked space in the loop.
-Broadsign Control Player will use these filler schedules if a filler transformation strategy is used. (see the Settings Section below).
-Loop policy filler schedules can be added to a loop policy from the Fillers tab of the loop policy’s Schedules section in the properties dialog.
+A Loop Policy can contain filler schedules, which can be used to fill up unbooked space in the loop.
+The Broadsign Player will use these filler schedules if a filler transformation strategy is used. (see the Settings Section below).
+Loop Policy filler schedules can be added to a Loop Policy from the Fillers tab of the Loop Policy’s Schedules section in the properties dialog.

 Similarly to filler schedules, loop policies can also contain program schedules.
 Program schedules contain strictly ordered playlists of content that will be used to fill up unbooked space in with a specific sequence of content.
 Once the sequence of content has been exhausted, it will repeat indefinitely within the boundaries of its schedule.
-Broadsign Control Player will use these program schedules if the program transformation strategy is used. (see The Settings Section).
-Loop policy program schedules can be added to a loop policy from the Programs tab of the Loop Policy’s Schedules section in the properties dialog.
+The Broadsign Player will use these program schedules if the program transformation strategy is used. (see the Settings Section below).
+Loop Policy program schedules can be added to a Loop Policy from the Programs tab of the Loop Policy’s Schedules section in the properties dialog.

 The Loop Transformation tab allows you to specify how playlists belonging to your Loop Policy will be transformed after they are generated.
-Below is a table that maps the transformation strategies with the topics discussed in Playlist Generation.
+Below is a table that maps the transformation strategies with the topics discussed in the section on Playlist Generation.

 |Loop Transformation Strategy||Playlist Generation Behaviour|